 Students and employees who violate this policy are subject to discipline in accordance with applicable Board policies.
-Employees may be terminated for repeated violations.
-Visitors who violate this policy may be asked to leave or may face other consequences in accordance with district policies and procedures.
+Employees may be disciplined or terminated for repeated violations.
+Visitors may be excluded from district property.

 CRIMINAL BACKGROUND CHECKS

 (Board Policy GBEBC, revised June 11, 2020)